avohq/adobe-inspector/README.md

 ## 🚀 Overview

-The **Avo Inspector Adobe Launch Extension** allows you to **monitor and validate your Adobe Client Data Layer** by sending **only data schemas** (not actual event data) to Avo Inspector.
+The **Avo Inspector Adobe Launch Extension** allows you to **monitor and validate** your **Adobe Client Data Layer** by sending **only data schemas** (no personal data) to Avo Inspector.
 This helps you ensure data consistency and catch schema violations in real time.

-✅ **We do NOT send actual event data to Avo Inspector—only the structure of the data is analyzed.**
+✅ **The integration does NOT send personal data to Avo Inspector; only the structures of the data is sent.**
-✅ This means your **sensitive user data remains secure** while allowing you to monitor the health of your tracking implementation.
+✅ This means your **user data remains secure** while allowing you to monitor the health of your tracking implementation.

 ---